codio-c5/C5-Development/.guides/content/2-8A-Hackathon--Inside-RSA-Encryption-59d2.md

 ### Note the math involved in this algorithm.
 You can see how much more mathematically complicated this algorithm is compared to the symmetric key algorithms DES and AES in Unit 1.

+It's based on Modular arithmetic and

 ## Key generation by Bob: